Soft-prompt Tuning for Large Language Models to Evaluate Bias: Methodology

-An illustration of the prompt-tuning procedure is shown in Figure \ref{prompt_tuning_figure} in Appendix \ref{prompt_tuning_diagram}.
-Because the weights of the underlying language model are frozen throughout the training process, producing task-specific representations does not explicitly modify biases inherited from the language model pretraining data.
-We hypothesize that when compared with full-model fine-tuning, this approach would ensure a more accurate assessment of the bias innate to the language model.
-On the other hand, the optimized prompts help ensure that the model performs the downstream task as well as a fully fine-tuned model, which naturally reflects the settings of practical deployment.
+The soft-prompting approach adds a series of tokens with trainable embeddings, $T = \{t_1,t_2,\ldots, t_n\}$, to the model input text $X$.
+Given a target token or set of tokens $Y$, the objective is to maximize the log-likelihood of the generation probability of $Y$ conditioned on the tokens, $T$, and input text, $X$, expressed as $P\left(Y \vert T; X\right)$.
+For the sentiment tasks examined here, the target tokens are \emph{positive}, \emph{negative}, and \emph{neutral}.
+An illustration of the prompt-tuning procedure is shown in Figure \ref{prompt_tuning_figure}.
+The weights of the underlying LM are frozen throughout the training process.
+Thus, producing task-specific representations does not explicitly modify biases inherited from the LM pre-training data.
+We hypothesize that when compared with full-model fine-tuning, this approach ensures a more accurate assessment of the bias innate to the LM.
+On the other hand, the optimized prompt embeddings help ensure that the model performs the downstream task as well as a fully fine-tuned model, which naturally reflects the settings of practical deployment.
+For training, a standard AdamW optimizer is used \cite{Loshchilov1}.
+We leveraged the JAX ML framework \cite{jax2018github} to achieve efficient model parallelism on TPUv3-8 devices and up to four A40 48GB GPUs.

-As shown in Figure \ref{prompt_tuning_figure}, beginning-of-sequence tokens are used to provide fixed initial embeddings for the continuous prompts.
-Each embedding is then perturbed by the trainable prompt embedding layer before flowing through the language model as usual, along with the remaining unmodified input-text tokens.
+As shown in Figure \ref{prompt_tuning_figure}, beginning-of-sequence tokens are used to provide initial embeddings for the continuous prompts.
+Each embedding is then additively perturbed by the trainable prompt embedding layer before flowing through the LM as usual, along with the remaining unmodified input-text tokens.
 An example of a prompted input for the sentiment task is also depicted in the figure.
 Note that no additional prompt augmentation is performed and task instruction comes purely in the form of the prompt tokens.
-The number of prompt tokens used and the maximum number of tokens in each input are considered as controlled variables and kept identical in all experiments.
+Based on hyperparameter search results, the number of prompt tokens is fixed at $8$ for all experiments.
+Each prompt token is a dense vector with the same dimensionality as the embedding-space of the corresponding LM, which ranges from $1024$ to $5120$, depending on model size.
+Overall, the parameters learned are on the scale of $0.003\%$ of the full LM model weights.